-- the economic climate, redundancies, and increased cost of living. - PAG website listed on a greater number of 'search engines'. - new online application system making it easier and faster for applicants to apply and submit supporting documentation. - increasing number of graduates and postgraduates, meaning larger number of eligible beneficiaries. - the benefit cap and the reduction of these caps in 2016. - more extensive marketing of the charity to other organisations. - high university fees, with more students chasing fewer resources. - increased growth in referrals from other benevolent funds. - other charities limiting support to a fixed period.
+- the economic climate, redundancies, and increased cost of living. - PAG website listed on a greater number of 'search engines'. - new online application system making it easier and faster for applicants to apply and submit supporting documentation. - increasing number of graduates and postgraduates, meaning larger number of eligible beneficiaries. - the benefit cap and the reduction of these caps. - more extensive marketing of the charity to other organisations. - high university fees, with more students chasing fewer resources. - increased growth in referrals from other benevolent funds. - other charities limiting support to a fixed period.

 PAG is dedicated to providing financial grants and advice to professionals who meet our eligibility criteria.
 We are committed to a completely anonymous decision-making process to ensure fairness and equal opportunities for all applicants who apply, regardless of race, gender, disability, or sexual orientation.
 We regularly review our processes to see if there are ways to make them fairer and more efficient.
-In recent years we have eliminated the need to submit an enquiry form, designed a new electronic application form with secure document depository, and improved the timeframe from application to award.
-In the future we hope to be able to monitor the impact of our grants more and make further improvements where necessary.
+In recent years we have eliminated the need to submit an enquiry form, designed a new electronic application form with secure document depository, introduced monitoring of our grants process, and improved the timeframe from application to award.
+In the future we intend to make further reviews and improvements where necessary.

-REPORT FROM THE CHAIR OF THE BOARD, MR J AISHER
+REPORT FROM THE CHAIR OF THE BOARD, MRS ROBINA WHITEHORN